Review this checklist before your club meeting:

 3. New business — If your club is large, consider having a committee complete these steps first and then report to the full club.

 a.
 Center the meeting focus on club service projects by viewing one or two videos from this list.

 i.
-How well did we do with meeting those needs?
+How well did our club do with meeting those needs?

 ii.
 Do the needs still seem valid for next year’s plan?

 iii.
-If your club did not explore this agenda, revisit the agenda’s resources to identify where and how your club can best serve your school and community.
+If your club did not explore this kit, revisit the kit’s resources to identify where and how your club can best serve your school and community.
 These resources can help your club plan projects in the next school year.

 c.
 Next, ask the officer who prepared the chart of this year’s projects to review the results with the club.
 Answer these questions as a group:

 i.
 How did each project go?
 Did it accomplish its goals?

 ii.
 Which projects involved more of the club members?

 iii.
 What would we do to improve if we do a particular project again next school year?